roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 36. What are the main properties used to control the layout of flex containers and flex items?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>36.
+What are the main properties used to control the layout of flex containers and flex items?</summary>
   <p>

 The main properties used to control the layout of flex containers and flex items are :